 Following an event where it has been necessary to remove a learner from a programme, an investigation will take place, taking note of statements provided by the learner, trainer and other eye witness accounts.

 Where it is found that a learner was removed from a course with due cause, they will only be accepted back onto future learning programmes on the condition their behaviour improves.
-Their employer will be held accountable for any damage resulting from the inappropriate behaviour and may also be restricted in their access of future courses.
+Their employer will be held accountable for any damage resulting from the inappropriate behaviour and may also be restricted in their access to future courses.
 No refund or credit will be made for loss of places (or other bookings) where a learner has been refused future training.
 If it is identified that the removal of the learner was inappropriate, the NCC Training Academy will accommodate the learner, without charge, as soon as possible.